cs411-alawini/sp25-cs411-team090-ZeroBug/doc/Database_Design.md

 LIMIT 15;

-This query gets transactions where amount is greater than the avg transaction amount for the same person.
+The next query gets transactions where amount is greater than the avg transaction amount for the same person.

 SELECT
   t.transaction_id,